 When selected as a subrecipient, an agreement between DLR and your agency will be established.
 Subrecipient agreements with non-state entities can be found at OpenSD.

 As a pass-through entity, the DLR is responsible for the oversight of subrecipients we have an agreement with.
-Information regarding oversight and review process can be found in the What to Expect as a DLR Subrecipient PowerPoint presentation (Adobe PDF format).
+Please refer to Subrecipient Management Policy 6.16.
+An overview of information regarding this oversight and review process can be found in the What to Expect as a DLR Subrecipient PowerPoint presentation (Adobe PDF format).
 DLR recommends all subrecipients review this presentation.

 The Cost Allocation Plan template was developed by the DLR to assist subrecipients in developing a Cost Allocation Plan (CAP).
 A CAP ensures direct costs benefiting multiple fund sources (including federal, state and entity) are distributed fairly among each fund source based on the benefits received.
 A CAP is essential if a subrecipient administers a variety of programs funded by federal, state, and local agencies.

 The Cost Principles Template is an example of a subrecipient’s Cost Principle Policy and provides sound management practices.
 A written Cost Principle Policy is required by Federal regulations.

 Subrecipients must have adequate internal controls.
 DLR refers to Government Accountability Office (GOA) Green Book for standards on internal controls.

 For additional details or reference, see the federal regulations released from the Office of Management and Budget:

 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (U.S. Department of Education)